 - Have no criminal convictions for violent crime or home invasion-related offenses

 If you pass muster on this list, you can become a real estate agent.
 However, there’s more than just a form and a fee required to get a real estate license.

 First, you need to take your real estate prelicensure class.
-The length of your class varies depending on your state, so make sure to check with your state’s licensing and regulatory affairs commission to verify how many class hours you need.
+The length of your course varies by state, so check with your state’s licensing and regulatory affairs commission to determine how many class hours you’ll need.

 Below is a table outlining the prelicensure class hours required in five different states across the country.